rbgo404/Stable-cascade/README.md

 Enter all the required details to Import your model.
 Refer [this link](https://docs.inferless.com/integrations/git-custom-code/git--custom-code) for more information on model import.

-The following is a sample Input and Output JSON for this model which you can use while importing this model on Inferless.

 ---
 ## Curl Command
 Following is an example of the curl command you can use to make inference.
 You can find the exact curl command in the Model's API page in Inferless.